Jaxydog/Lodestone/README.md

 ### Depending on Lodestone

-Lodestone's main purpose is to be used as a library for other mods.
+Lodestone's sole purpose is to be used as a library for other mods.
 If you would like to depend on Lodestone for your Fabric mod, add the following to your Gradle manifest:

 ```properties